 For such a tiny island, Anguilla is doing its fair share to help reinvent the Caribbean culinary scene.
 The most popular restaurants serve barbecue dishes that rival Kansas City, Memphis, and any other BBQ-centric city in the South.
 CuisinArt Golf Resort & Spa is single-handedly pulling a lot of that weight.
 The sophisticated property houses four gourmet restaurants, including Le Bistro with its varied farm-to-table menu and weekly, authentic Anguillian Lobster Barbecue of whole pig, brisket, fish jerk, andouille sausage, and, of course, grilled lobster.
 Tokyo Bay offers upscale Japanese cuisine with a focus on sashimi, sushi, omakase, and teppanyaki.
-What’s more: foodies will find free rum and wine tastings, professional cooking classes, and tours of the hotel’s hydroponic garden (from which many of its herbs and vegetables are sourced).
+What’s more: foodies will find intimate rum and wine tastings, professional cooking classes, and tours of the hotel’s hydroponic garden (from which many of its herbs and vegetables are sourced).

 - Old-School Glamour Meets Modern Comfort at the Boca Raton Resort

 - Sweet Auburn BBQ Fuses Asian Flavors with Classic Southern Barbecue